AdiMarianMutu/In-Depth-Neighbours-Seeker-Algorithm-Visualizer/README.md

-# In Depth Neighbours Seeker Algorithm Visualizer
+# In Depth Neighbors Seeker Algorithm Visualizer
 Visualizer of what I'm calling **In Depth Neighbors Seeker** Algorithm 😅

 ### Why?